activus-d/outreachy-blog-post-and-wagtail-drafts/content-outline.md

 I do not see any difference between "The wagtail sidebar" and "The sidebar" as used in the
 existing user guide document.
 My suggestion is to merge the content of both elements into one.

-It appears to me that the commands, Search, Pages, Images, Documents, reports, Snippets, and
+It appears to me that the features, Search, Pages, Images, Documents, reports, Snippets, and
 Forms are not needed in this subsection.
 Our focus should be on documenting them in the light
 of their functionality and not as UI elements.
 I believe mentioning them in the content for
-Sidebar to aid in locating them and as a way to introduce them to the user may be a better
+"The Wagtail sidebar" to is enough to aid in locating them and also introduce them to the user.
-idea.
 The best section to host these commands is the Explanation or Concepts section.

 The item "Reordering pages" in the existing user guide document would find a better use and
 purpose an item in `Manage pages`.
 This means it should be on the same level as "Finding your way around".
 ```

-* Manage pages
+* Create and manage pages
   * Create a new page
   * Edit an existing page (edit locked, edit promote tab, edit settings tab)
   * Manage revisions
   * Workflow
-  * Create comments
+  * Create and edit comments
-  * Edit comments
   * Copy pages
   * Alias pages
   * Reorder pages